PureCircle: History

 PureCircle was founded in 2001 and incorporated into PureCircle Ltd. in 2007.
 From its inception the company has created and continues to operate a vertically integrated supply chain for high-purity stevia from crop cultivation through extraction, production and final product distribution.

 In December 2007, PureCircle made an initial public offering on the Alternative Investment Market (AIM) of the London Stock Exchange to raise US$50M to fund expansion.

 Throughout its history, the company has worked with various regulatory bodies in different countries to obtain approval for the use of stevia-based sweeteners in foods and beverages.

 The company moved to the main market of the London Stock Exchange in 2015.

 In 2016, the U.S. Customs and Border Protection impounded PureCircle products that had been made using prison labour in China.
 In August 2020, the U.S. Customs and Border Protection fined a subsidiary of PureCircle for use of prison labour in China.

 The company was acquired by Ingredion in July 2020.

+In August 2020, the U.S. Customs and Border Protection announced a $575,000 penalty against the company for importing powdered food sweeteners produced by prison labor in China.
+This marked the first enforcement action under the Trade Facilitation and Trade Enforcement Act of 2015 against goods produced with forced labour.
+The investigation was prompted by allegations from a non-governmental organization regarding imports from the Inner Mongolia Hengzheng Group Baoanzhao Agricultural and Trade LLC (Baoanzhao), which included at least 20 batches of stevia powder processed by Baoanzhao using prison labour.